Music, Singing/Songwriting, & Guitar

 Ray McNiece is the author of eight books of poems and monologues, most recently Breath Burns Away, New Haiku.
 He has created two solo theatre works: Dis – Voices From a Shelter and Us?
 Talking Across America; two music/poetry collaborations: “Mouth Music” and “A Rust bowl Hootenanny;” and an autobiography on stage: The Lives of A Poet.
 The Orlando Sentinel reporting on Ray’s solo show at the Fringe Festival called him “a modern day descendant of Woody Guthrie.
 He has a way with words and a wry sense of humor.”
 In a review of Us?…

 Visual Arts, Comics & Graphic Novels

 Carol Tyler is an influential pioneer of American Comics, known for her beautifully written and drawn by hand autobiographical stories.

 Carol was born and raised in Chicago, received her Masters from Syracuse in 1983.
 After some years in NYC, she moved to San Francisco and began getting her comics published in R. Crumb’s Weirdo.
-In 1988, Tyler received the Dori Seda Memorial Award for Best New Female Cartoonist.
+In 1988, Carol received the Dori Seda Memorial Award for Best New Female Cartoonist.